GerritCodeReview/summit_2021/speakers.md

 [LinkedIn](https://uk.linkedin.com/in/fponciroli/)

-Fabio is a Senior Software Engineer at GerritForge where he contributes to the OpenSource Gerrit Code Review project.
+Fabio is a Senior Software Engineer at GerritForge, where he contributes to the OpenSource Gerrit Code Review project.
 He has been involved since the beginning in the design and development of DevOps analytics tools for Gerrit.